maihd/maicstyle/ProgLang.md

 ## Paradigms
 - Make the job done
-- Yolo coding from the start, you dont know the future, so should not always plan ahead (but experience and knowledge can help avoid some bad futures)
+- Yolo coding from the start, you dont know the future, so should not always plan ahead (but experiences and knowledges can help avoid some bad futures)
 - Functional when logic are more important than performance
 - Sometime imperative make the job more easily
 - OOP have its place, but not everywhere

 ## C standard and extensions
 - C99 is enough to use in all cases